flexera-public/policy_engine_training/18_local_js/README.md

 console.log(JSON.stringify(result, null, 2))
 ```

-It is recommended that you use the `JSON.stringify` function when outputting JSON objects or lists.
+It is recommended that you use the "JSON.stringify" function when outputting JSON objects or lists.
 This ensures that the output is formatted in a way that is easy to read.

 ## Step 6: Run Script